Ford Focus (third generation): 1.5-litre EcoBoost

 This all-new engine replaces the 1.6-litre EcoBoost with the same power, but with an improved economy.
 The engine comes equipped with either Ford-Getrag's Durashift B6 manual gearbox or with a new Torque Converter automatic (6F35) available on the Focus for the first time.
 In the Focus it is available with 177 hp and 240 Nm of torque, the only engine on offer in the Australian Trend, Sport and Titanium models.

 2.0-litre EcoBoost

 Exclusive to the ST range, this engine continues to produce 252 hp, and is available only with the 6-speed manual, producing 360 Nm of torque.
+However, after the facelift it no longer contains oil sump baffles designed to prevent oil starvation issues during hard cornering.

 2.3-litre EcoBoost

 This all-new engine is already used in the new-generation Ford Mustang and used by the third-generation Focus RS since 2016 with an output of 350 hp.

-1.6-litre TDCi Duratorq
+1.6-litre DuraTORQ TDCi

 Just like the petrol Duratec, this diesel engine was upgraded for emissions and economy for the third-generation Focus.
 It produced 95 hp and 230 Nm in the basic version and 115 hp and 270 Nm of torque in the more potent version.
 For the Focus Econetic model, the engine produced 105 hp.
 The engine as of 2016 has been replaced by the 1.5-litre TDCi engine.